|Title:||Developing a Research and Policy Agenda to Improve School Climate in Virginia|

 Co-Principal Investigators: Burkholder, Jo Ann; Piver-Renna, Jennifer; Saimre, Maribel; and Cornell, Dewey

 Partners: University of Virginia and Virginia Department of Education (VDOE)

-Purpose: This project will support the Virginia Department of Education's (VDOE) efforts to systematically measure school climate, provide targeted technical assistance to schools to improve their school climate concerns, and incorporate school climate metrics into Virginia's school accountability system in order to help VDOE gain a better understanding of how school climate is related to student education outcomes.
+Purpose: This project supported the Virginia Department of Education's (VDOE) efforts to systematically measure school climate and working conditions, provide targeted technical assistance to schools to improve their school climate and working conditions concerns, and incorporate school climate metrics into Virginia's school accountability system in order to help VDOE gain a better understanding of how school climate is related to student education outcomes.

-Partnership Activities: Under this project, the partnership will administer and analyze data from a new school climate survey to (1) describe statewide variation among districts, schools, teachers, students, and parents in school climate, (2) estimate associations between school climate and student education outcomes, (3) provide information on how school climate measures may be incorporated into VA's School Quality Profiles, and (4) integrate school climate measures into the Department of Education's technical assistance programs to schools.
+Partnership Activities: Under this project, the partnership administered and analyzed data from a new school climate and working conditions surveys to (1) describe statewide variation among districts, schools, teachers, and students in school climate and working conditions, (2) estimate associations between school climate and student education outcomes, (3) provide information on how school climate measures may be incorporated into VA's School Quality Profiles, and (4) integrate school climate and working conditions measures into the Department of Education's technical assistance programs to schools.

-Setting: The project will take place in the Virginia public schools.
+Setting: The project took place in the Virginia public schools.

-Population/Sample: The survey will include all students in grades 4–12 and their parents and teachers.
+Population: The survey included all students in grades 4, 5, and 9–12, teachers, and staff.